Microclimate, And Why Its Important To Your New House

 A microclimate is a local atmospheric zone where the climate differs from the surrounding area.

-The term may refer to areas as small as a few square feet (for example a garden bed) or as large as many square miles.
+The term can refer to areas as small as a few square feet (for example a garden bed) or as large as many square miles.

-When we are talking about providing a microclimate for a house the things we are looking for are things like:
+When we are talking about providing a microclimate for a house the things can do for are things like:

-- Providing shrubs and plants close to the walls to retain a layer of still air which stops heat loss in winter.
+- Providing shrubs and plants close to the walls to retain a layer of still air which slows heat loss in winter.
 The plants also help shade the walls in summer.

-- Green plants can cool the summer heat due to evaporation from their leaves.
+- Soft leaved plants that can help reduce summer heat due to evaporation from their leaves.

 - Fences, bushes or trees to deflect or break up winter winds.